-2030 WRG is currently working on catalyzing state-wide solutions for agri-water efficiency, particularly through state-wide adoption of drip irrigation in the sugarcane sector, as well as reuse of treated municipal wastewater in industry.
+2030 WRG is currently working on catalyzing state-wide solutions for agri-water efficiency, particularly through the facilitation of market linkages to incentivize state-wide adoption of drip irrigation, as well as reuse of treated municipal wastewater in agriculture and urban-industrial areas.